fernandito77777/MigrationDatabaseOnAWS/README.md

     * 4 - [Visual Data from Data Warehouse using BI Tools (QuickSight)](docs/Visualization/Visualize.md)

 ### Scope of Project
-* Database will be using MySQL Community version (8.0.20)
 * Migration will be done from EC2 MySQL to RDS MySQL
-* All Service will be on region ap-southeast-1 (Singapore)
+* For Migration, All Services will be on region ap-southeast-1 (Singapore)
+* For Visualization and Analytics, All services will be on region us-east-1 (North Virginia)
 * The instruction is for Mac User.
-Please use PuTTy to connect to terminal if you are using Windows.
+Please use PuTTY to connect to terminal if you are using Windows.